200 (Stargate SG-1): Production

 "200" follows up on the events of the Season 4 episode "Point of No Return" and the Season 5 episode "Wormhole X-Treme"; the episodes feature the character of Martin and are self-referentially written.
 In comparison, "200" riffs on science fiction and genre television more broadly.
 In comparison to attitudes that fans are largely powerless and in opposition to producers, the episode posits fans as empowered shapers of entertainment.

-Executive producer Robert C. Cooper originally proposed they write a normal script for the 200th episode, but deciding who would have the privilege of writing the episode proved awkward.
-This led to the idea to create a sketch episode in the manner of Saturday Night Live, with each writer creating a vignette.
+Executive producer Robert C. Cooper originally intended the 200th episode to be regular episode, with the celebration happening behind the scenes.
+When deciding which writer would pen the episode, Cooper realized it could be a group effort instead.
+"We had always kicked around little ideas in the writers' room," Cooper explained.
+"Everybody would pitch stupid things that would never make it into a normal episode just because it was funny [...] so I thought, 'Well, why not do those things?'"
+Cooper took inspiration from the sketch comedy process of Saturday Night Live and the vignette structure of The Simpsonss Treehouse of Horror episodes.
 The episode took shape when the writers thought to bring back Wormhole X-Treme and the character of Martin, and frame the whole episode as a notes session.
-By the end of the writing process the episode had turned into "an homage to the cast, crew, and die-hard fans."
+By making the outlandish scenes parts of the script the Lloyd character had written, it allowed the episode to still exist in the regular continuity of the show.

-Stargate producers were not sure actor Richard Dean Anderson would return for the episode, so they devised many scenes where Anderson was "in" the episode but not actually shown.
-However, Anderson was willing to return and appeared in several scenes.
-In the DVD special Stargate SG-1: Behind the 200th Cooper said, "it was a big deal for us to have [him] back for the 200th episode.
+The episode was conceived as a love letter to fans, including references and ribbing of some of the show's elements and tropes.
+Stargate producers were not sure actor Richard Dean Anderson would return for the episode, so they devised many scenes where Anderson was technically in the episode but not actually shown.
+Anderson was ultimately willing to return and appeared in several scenes.
+Cooper said, "it was a big deal for us to have [him] back for the 200th episode.
 We obviously didn't think we could do it without him."
+Cooper and series co-creator Brad Wright stated that there was a fine line between the humor of regular episodes turning into camp.
+While jokes for the joke's sake are usually limited in normal episodes, the line between humor and camp was deliberately crossed frequently in "200".
+The producers talked about recreating a part of Blazing Saddles that breaks the fourth wall, but they could not afford the horses.